 Our security measures for protection of that information

-How our processing of your personal data is lawful, and
+How our processing of your personal data is lawful

 Your rights under the Data Protection Laws.

-General enquiries or complaints: If you submit a general enquiry, or if you need to make a complaint, we will need to collect your:
+General enquiries or complaints.
+If you submit a general enquiry or make a complaint, we collect:

 contact details (address, phone number, email address), and

 information concerning how you learned about us, how you have experienced our services, and how you think we can improve our services.

 Sensitive personal information.

 Health Information: As a health and wellness platform, we process information concerning your health and/or sex life or sexual orientation for a variety of purposes.
 We collect biometric information for identity verification.
 If you request a prescription-only product, you must complete our medical questionnaire through which we collect medical information about you.
 If you participate in a medical consultation with Hims, this may also include photographs you submit in connection with that consultation.
 A GP uses medical information about you to assess whether you can be safely prescribed the product you want.
 Your purchase of products through our services may constitute information about your health, sex life, or sexual orientation, and your browsing activity on certain pages may also constitute sensitive information.